dy1z/docs/content/docs/development/nodejs.md

 ### Default Tailwind

-If you don't specify a [config object](#tailwind), Maizzle will try to compile Tailwind using `tailwind.config.js` at your current path.
+If you don't specify a [Tailwind config object](#tailwind), Maizzle will try to compile Tailwind using `tailwind.config.js` at your current path.

-**If the file is not found, Tailwind will be compiled with its [default config](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js).**
+_If the file is not found, Tailwind will be compiled with its [default config](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js)._

-The default config is not optimized for HTML email: it uses `rem` units and other settings that are better suited for _web_ design.
+The default config is not optimized for HTML email: it uses units like `rem` and CSS properties that are used for _web_ design and which have little to no support in the majority of email clients.

 ### Safe Class Names

 The `safeClassNames` Transformer runs only when an environment name is specified, and as long as that name is not `local`.

-If you don't specify it in `maizzle.config`, class names won't be rewritten with email client-safe characters.
+If you don't specify it in the `maizzle` object, class names won't be rewritten with email client-safe characters.
 This could break rendering in some clients, such as Gmail.

 To avoid this, always specify the environment name: